SenthilNayagan/senthilnayagan.net/src/_pages/about.md

 I enjoy working with open-source software (OSS).
 They are open and free to all.
 They encourage the free exchange of thoughts.
 I appreciate the freedom they provide.
 We (developers) are able to engage in ways that wouldn't be possible otherwise.
 In the end, they deal with our common problems.

 The community and open-source software have been a huge help and source of inspiration for me ever since I began coding.
 In return, I want to contribute back to the community in whatever manner I can.
 One thing I can do right away is share my knowledge with others through blogging.

+Furthermore, working with OSS keeps me on the cutting edge of technology.
+The rapid pace of development and the exposure to a wide range of projects and technologies help me stay current and continuously improve my skills.
+It’s a dynamic environment where learning and growth are constants.

+To give back, I actively participate in discussions, contribute code, and help with documentation.

 ### Wrting tech-blogs